NOTICE: Beginning September 13, 2021, no advance reservations

 The Trail was the first-ever ORV Trail on department lands designed specifically for ORV enthusiasts.
 Features include:

 Click here for a detailed Trail Map.

-The St. John’s Rock ORV Trail and campground is for ORV recreational use only.
+The St. John’s Rock ORV Trail is for ORV recreational use only.
 Users must have a registered ORV with the Department of Natural Resources, or a MVA-tagged vehicle that is suitable for off-road use.
 There are many other campsites available on State Forests for general recreational use.
 Here is more information on other State Forest camping opportunities.

 Spark Arrestors Required

 According to Annotated Code of Maryland regarding Forest Fire Protection Title 08 DEPARTMENT OF NATURAL RESOURCES, Subtitle 07 FORESTS AND PARKS, Chapter 04 Forest Fire Protection, Authority: Natural Resources Article, §§5209 and 5-604, .07 Spark Arrestors: A person may not operate an internal combustion engine in woodland or in an area of flammable material likely to carry fire to woodland, unless equipped with a United States Forest Service approved spark arresting muffler in good operating condition.

 information do I need to know about the Trail?